sneakatyou/Tranformers-Tf2.0/README.md

 # Tranformers from Scratch
- Implementation of Tranformer architecture in Tensorflow 2.0
+ Implementation of Transformer architecture in Tensorflow 2.0